Bistecca alla Fiorentina with Watercress and Pistachio Salad

-Modeled after the famed Tuscan porterhouse, which in Italy is most often served in hefty cuts for sharing, this slightly more petite version of the classic bistecca alla Fiorentina comes together quickly, easily, and affordably for dinner at home.
-The simple seasonings of fresh garlic, salt, olive oil, and some hidden anchovies for umami are slicked on using a pastry brush at the end of cooking.
-Ideally, use a quality steak with some age on it—the meat will be deeply flavorful on its own even without the seasoning.
+Modeled after the famed Tuscan porterhouse, which in Italy is most often served in hefty cuts intended for sharing, this slightly more petite version from cookbook author Stacy Adimando quickly comes together for dinner at home.
+The simple, umami-packed seasonings are slicked on using a pastry brush at the end of cooking.
+If possible, select a quality steak with some age on it for this recipe.

 Featured in: "Italy’s Most Delicious Steak, on a Weeknight at Home."